-CareerBuilder and Harris Interactive conducted a study, polling hiring managers and human resource professionals across industries and company sizes, asking the simple question, what’s the best color to wear to a job interview?
+And back in 2013, CareerBuilder and Harris Interactive conducted a study polling hiring managers and human resource professionals across industries and company sizes, asking the simple question: What’s the best color to wear to a job interview?
 Blue was the most recommended color, while orange came in dead last.
 (Maybe Elle Woods was right—”whoever said orange was the new pink was seriously disturbed.”)

-Here, a breakdown of the messages various colors can send during an interview so you can land the job that you deserve.
+Here’s a breakdown of the messages various colors can send during an interview, so you can land the job that you deserve.

-Brown doesn’t have negative connotations—you’ll send the message of being comforting and reliable—but it can also convey the image that you are simple and old-fashioned, qualities that aren’t exactly positive in job interviews when you want to convey the message of being forward-thinking and modern.
-So you don’t run the risk of coming off as staid, just avoid brown altogether.
+Brown doesn’t have negative connotations—you’ll send the message of being comforting and reliable—but it can also convey the image that you are simple and old-fashioned, qualities that aren’t positive if you’re trying to communicate that you’re forward-thinking and modern.
+If you don’t want to run the risk of coming off as staid, consider avoiding brown altogether.

 Besides blue, experts also favor black for job interviews, with 15 percent of respondents from the CareerBuilder survey saying it was their top pick.
 Still, be careful when selecting black for an interview.
 Color experts rank black the highest on the authority scale, which means it’s a great color to wear for an interview for a management position, but be wary of the risk of overpowering the person you’re interviewing with if you are applying to be an assistant, for instance.

 Founder, Publisher and Editor-in-Chief of Corporette Kat Griffin’s advice on wearing black?
 Whatever you do, don’t mix and match different blacks.
 “Please do not try to match different black fabrics to ‘make’ a suit,” she says.

 You’ll definitely convey that you’re both bold and assertive if you wear red to a job interview, but in most cases, hiring professionals think the color can come off as domineering, and even worse, rebellious.
 There’s an exception to every rule, and red can be a great color in fields like sales and the law, where being aggressive is considered a positive.

-If you want to send the message to your (hopefully) future employer that you are both logical and analytical, then grey is the way to go.
+If you want to send the message to your (hopefully) future employer that you are both logical and analytical, then gray is the way to go.
 The understated shade works well for interviews in just about every field.
 Applying for a job where you want to show a bit of your personality?
-Dress up your grey outfit with colored accessories like a scarf or a handbag.
+Dress up your gray outfit with colorful accessories, like a scarf or a handbag.

 Orange topped CareerBuilder’s list for the absolute worst color to wear to a job interview, with 25 percent of respondents saying they associated the color with someone who’s unprofessional.
 What’s that?
 You’re dying to finally wear that new tangerine blouse?
 Save it for the weekend.

-“Interview day is not the day to get creative or show your prospective employer your ‘fun’ personality,” said Mary Orton of The Classy Cubicle.
+“Interview day is not the day to get creative or show your prospective employer your ‘fun’ personality,” says Mary Orton of Memorandum.